 The administration has made a special day to honor the hard work of the residents by showering residents with treats and decorating our work spaces.

 Jeopardy style trivia game is played between faculty and residents twice a year in place of our Professorial Rounds.
 Banter between teams is highly encouraged and supplies much entertainment for all involved!

 Held in December, we all get together to celebrate the holidays.
 The night includes dinner, a secret Santa gift exchange, and tons of fun.
 Fellows and attendings help cover the floors so everyone gets to attend.

 Held in June, we rent out space at a bar in the city.
 Food is provided, and we celebrate finishing off our year in style.
 Fellows and attendings help cover the floors so all residents get to attend.

 All interns get the last week of their academic year off.
 Funds from our resident union help the interns and their significant others rent a house at the beach where they get to relax, have fun, eat well, and celebrate finishing off intern year with a bang.

 All second-year residents have a day off in the second half of the year.
 Our resident union helps pay for an outing, which has included in recent years a trip to a baseball game and a barbeque at a park followed by a group dinner.

 All third-year residents also have a day off in the second half of the year.
 Our resident union helps to fund the day.
 Some examples include a trip to a local theme park, wine tasting, and chartering a dinner cruise on the Potomac.

-Standing for the Pediatric International Moral Promoting Organization, this week-long group of festivities around Halloween is run by residents and includes activities such as a costume contest, a bake-off, pimp my COW (computer on wheel) contest, and a friendly game of assassin.
+Standing for the Pediatric International Morale Promoting Organization, this week-long group of festivities is run by residents and includes activities such as a costume contest, a bake-off, pimp my COW (computer on wheel) contest, and a friendly game of assassin.

 At the end of the year, we have a resident-written, resident-run Roast.
 Anyone and everyone is fair game, and everyone has a lot of laughs.